BirdeeHub/KaliVagrantPracticeBox/README.txt

 VSCode_environment runs the batch files stored in the .Provisioning\setup_host_env\ folder, which will copy your current ssh public key, and openvpn config files to the .Provisioning folder. it will also open VSCode for this repository, as well as the host file so that you can edit it easily while doing hack the box

-This box is for practicing ethical hacking skills on various different platforms.
-I own nothing in this repository.
-It is entirely a combination of various practice tools and materials that I have found and used.
-My only contribution is writing a few batch files, a vagrantfile that provisions everything, and collecting everything in one place.

 Git clone, click a batch file in .vm_ctl/ (or make a new tab in windows terminal that runs .vm_ctl/HeadlessKaliStart.bat from the correct starting directory)
 Then thats it!
 Once it provisions you will have everything you need to start practicing!